PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Implementation Details

 \topic{Dataset.} To make our model handle diverse objects and motion trajectories, we generate data using physics simulation using high-quality 3D objects selected from ObjaverseXL~\cite{deitke2023objaverse, deitke2023objaverseXL}.
 We simulate animations for each object with the MPM simulator \cite{jiang2016material} as the ground-truth.
 We use a fixed number of simulated points $N=2048$ (uniformly sampled on the faces of the mesh) and frames $F=24$ to align with our model's input.
 For data augmentation, we randomly rotate the object around $y$-axis and add noise $\epsilon_p^{aug}\sim \mathcal{N}(0, 0.01^2)$ to each sampled initial point.
 Our whole dataset contains 550K objects, including 150K elastic objects of different drag force directions, 100K objects of gravity across elastic, sand, plasticine and rigid respectively.
 For the simulated animation of varying drag force, we randomly sample a constant force $\mathbf{f}$, a drag point $\mathbf{D} \in \mathbf{P}_0$ and physics parameters $E\in[10^4,10^7]$, $\nu \in [0.05,0.45]$.
 The force $\mathbf{f}$ has an outward direction of the object surface and a magnitude between $0.02G$ and $0.3G$ in total ($G$ is the gravity of the whole object) and is only applied to points close to the drag point $\mathbf{D}$.

 \topic{Training} For metric comparison and ablation, we train our base model on the 150K elastic subset that contains different force and physical parameters with 6 layers and 256 latent size on 8 NVIDIA L40 GPUs with 48GB GPU memory for 60K iterations with a total batch size of 32, which takes about 30 hours.
 We randomly leave out $100$ animations from this dataset as the test set and keep the remaining ones for training.
 We train a large model of different materials with 12 layers and a 512 latent size on all 550K data with the same iterations and batch size, which takes about 80 hours.
 We use AdamW optimizer with betas (0.9, 0.999) and a learning rate of 1e-4 with a cosine schedule and a warmup of 100 steps.
 We clip the gradient with the maximum norm of 1.0 and train with bfloat16 precision.
-We use a 25-step DDIM scheduler for sampling, which takes about 1 second for the base model and 3 seconds for the large model.
+We use a DDIM scheduler for sampling.
+For 25 diffusion steps, it takes 1s and 3s for the base and large model.
+For 4 diffusion steps, it takes 0.13s and 0.48s for the base and large model.
+We found that 4 steps can already achieve great results due to the low uncertainty of the model.

 \topic{Image-to-3D Pipeline} We use SAM~\cite{kirillov2023segment} to segment the object in the input image and run SV3D~\cite{voleti2024sv3d} to generate 20 novel-view images of that object with orbit camera poses, from which we pick three images with azimuth (90$^\circ$, 180$^\circ$, 270$^\circ$) relative to the input and send them together with the input into LGM~\cite{tang2024lgm} for 3D Gaussian reconstruction.
 We then convert the 3D Gaussians to a plain point cloud and sample $N$ points using farthest point sampling (FPS) for trajectory generation.